Fall in love with your home this February

 It’s important to love your home.

 Or perhaps you are obsessed with your home, and you spend a lot of your time thinking about how you can improve it.
-You love the natural character of your home and you have done much already to improve it and you simply need some inspiration.
+You love the natural character of your property and have done so much already to improve it that you simply need some inspiration.

 The little things you can do

 Show your home you care by cleaning and keeping it in tip-top shape.
 A fresh coat of paint, new lamp shades, and some more collectables or accessories for the kitchen.
 Candles, flowers, plants, paintings, pictures and perhaps most importantly trying something new.
 To keep things fresh and vibrant take a departure from your norms.

 Have you ever painted your furniture?
 Try it – the kitchen table and chairs or sideboard.
 It’s on trend right now and the results can be room-altering.
 There is no such thing as right or wrong when it comes to interior design and decorating.
 It’s your home to make unmistakably yours.
 Restore furniture or find something a bit different, that tells the story of who you are.